jbakse/site_builder/docs/substance_painter/index.md

 </style>

-## Micro Jam: Gross Food
+## Micro Jam: Food

+40 Minutes to model, texture, and render anything you want starting with the them of FOOD!
+Work alone or in teams (be careful teams are slower).
+20 Minutes to show off and vote!

 ### Voting Catagories
-- Grossest: Gag me with a spoon.
+- Gag me with a spoon.
-- Foodiest: Good enough to eat.
+- Good enough to eat.
-- Most Photorealistic: Pretty as a picture.
+- Pretty as a picture.
-- Best Stylized: Flight of fancy.
+- Flight of fancy.